maniatisni/maniatisni.github.io/about.md

 ---
 <h2>Quick Bio</h2>

 <p style="font-size:16px">Hello there, my name is Nikos Maniatis and I currently work as a Data Scientist at Procter & Gamble, based in Geneva, Switzerland.
-Apart from that, I really enjoy listening to loud music, playing the electric guitar and taking photographs.
+Apart from that, I really enjoy listening to loud music, playing the electric guitar, brewing delicious coffee and picking up new exciting hobbies.
 Below, you can find a list of my education and experience.
 </p>

 <h3>Experience</h3>